Mwandotograce/Mwandotograce/README.md

 - 👋 Hi, I’m @Mwandotograce
-- 👀 I’m interested in web development as well as software development
+- 👀 I’m interested in web development, front-end and back-end
-- 🌱 I’m currently learning HTML, CSS, JavaScript and C#
 - 💞️ I’m looking to collaborate with anyone working on a web development project
 - 📫 How to reach me: +254717633536 email: wakiograce04@gmail.com